gphilipp/bdd-guide-clojure/README.md

 ## Step 5

-I discovered that you can also use the Jetbrains cucumber for Java plugin to launch your test, but the results is always green even if there's a failing test.
-That might be a starting point to have proper support later.
+The best is yet to come, I discovered that you can also use the Jetbrains cucumber for Java plugin to launch your test !

 You just have to right-click on a `Feature:` or `Scenario:` section in the feature file and choose `create Feature:...` or `create Scenario:...`.

 This will display a configuration dialog where you'll have to customize two things: the glue and the VM options.
-The latter is necessary because it seems that the `:source-paths` and `:test-paths` are not passed to the JVM process that runs the tests.
+To avoid doing this each time you create a configuration, just configure it once and for all under the `Defaults->Cucumber Java ` category.

-To avoid doing this each time you create a configuration, just configure it once and for all in the defaults, so that all new configurations have the correct parameters :
+Remember, this is a java plugin, source paths are not passed down to the classpath to the JVM process that runs the tests, only directories declared as output directories (like `target/classes` or `out`).
+So, we need a way to add them to the classpath somehow.
+Good old `-Xbootclasspath` to the rescue !
+Enter this in the VM option field: `-Xbootclasspath/p:test/acceptance/step_definitions:src:test/clj`.
+Don't forget to add resources directories as well if needed by your tests.

 ![Defaults for cucumber-java configs](images/defaults-for-cucumber-java.png)